eudelvigio/recruitment-challenges/1.CastleBlack/readme.md

+# Questions found

+1. ./app.js Line 14

+        app.disable("x-powered-by"); // QUESTION: any reason is this line here?

+The header "x-powered-by" while is not part of the standard headers of a response, is used to send on some servers like express information about what application is working in the server to answer the sent request.

+The main reason I can imagine is to avoid sending unnecesary information, as it can help possible attackers to find info from the server.

+One extra point to consider is that disabling the header without doing more stuff, is that there are many extra signals which points this to be a express server, so if hiding that kind of info is important, extra work should be done.

+2. ./src/router.js Line 6

+        // QUESTION: why this endpoint blocks the app?

+Seems that the endpoint is not using correctly the response object, as it is setting a value inside a body property of the response.

+The main reason the endpoint is blocking the app is because express needs that ".send" method of the response object to answer the request.
+There are some other methods as ".json" which also can be used, but as no one of them is being called, express never send the response.

+---

 # REST API implementation

 This is a Game of Thrones inspired REST API game.
 You are responsible to create the engine of the game.